Ontological Primitives

 "AI in the team"

 The model is situated — given a role, domain knowledge, tools, and persistent state.
 It becomes an agent: a participant in the network.
 The human directs it.
 The H↔A interface emerges.
-Autonomy is not yet required.
+Humans may grant the agent some autonomy, but the structure doesn't require it.

 Remove AI → Capacity drops, humans can cover.